hkellaway/HNKGooglePlacesAutocomplete/Example/Pods/HNKGooglePlacesAutocomplete/README.md

 ## Background

 HNKGooglePlacesAutocomplete is an Objective-C wrapper for the Google Places Autocomplete API.
-It was inspired by [SPGooglePlacesAutocomplete](https://github.com/spoletto/SPGooglePlacesAutocomplete) with the intention of modernizing the implementation.
-HNKGooglePlacesAutocomplete encapsulates the same core functionality - Google Place Autocomplete suggestions and Google Place-to-CLPlacemark translation - with a more layered and pod-first approach.
+It encapsulates the same core functionality as [SPGooglePlacesAutocomplete](https://github.com/spoletto/SPGooglePlacesAutocomplete) - autocomplete suggestions and Google Place-to-CLPlacemark translation - with the intention of modernizing the approach.

 Improvements include:
 - Modern, vetted pods utilized (AFNetworking, Mantle)